-- 1. Resources include the elements or ingredients that constitute the project.
-List the following: - Who provides the services for your project? (e.g., staff, volunteers, contractors) - Who participates in your projects? (e.g., individuals, families, etc.) - Where does the project take place? (e.g., clinic space, classrooms, etc.) - How is the project funded? (e.g., foundation/government grants, participant fees, etc.) - 2.
+- 1. Resources include the elements that constitute the project.
+List the following: - Who provides the services for your project? - Who participates in your projects? - Where does the project take place? - How is the project funded? - 2.
 Activities are the processes or events that you undertake using the resources available.
-List your major project activities.
-Examples: "Meal Delivery Project", "Smoking Cessation Project". - 3.
+List your major project activities. - 3.
 Outputs describe the number and types of participants served, the number and duration of events, and all products generated by project activities (these output numbers should reflect expectations for an annual grant period).
-List: - The number, type, and duration of project events or interactions, and the number of project participants.
-Example: "30 single moms receive one hour of weekly one-on-one counseling and coping skills." - The number and types of any products created by the project.
-Example: "1,200 newsletters mailed to clients quarterly." - 4.
+List: - 4.
 Outcomes describe changes in beliefs, attitudes, knowledge, and behaviors that the project produces.
 Describe appropriate outcomes for your projects at the individual, organizational, and community levels.
-Example: "Decrease smoking and drug use among low-income youth."
 As you identify your project outcomes, determine whether these are short-term, intermediate, or long-term outcomes of your project work.
 Structure your outcome statements using the following format:

 Desired Effect In What For Whom

 Increase Attitude Project Participant

 Decrease Perception Client

 Maintain Knowledge Individual

 Improve Skill Family

 Reduce Behavior Neighborhood

 Expand Condition Organization

 Etc. Etc. Community

-Source: Adapted from Foraker Group "Performance Outcome Evaluation" presentation to the Municipality of Anchorage Department of Health and Human Services, 10/15/13
+1Source: Adapted from Foraker Group "Performance Outcome Evaluation" presentation to the Municipality of Anchorage Department of Health and Human Services, 10/15/13.

 5. A goal is a broad statement of what the project expects to accomplish.
 The ultimate impact the project expects to have on the community ("The Greater Good").
-State the goal as what the project is to do, not how it will be done, identifying the population, setting, and problem to be addressed2.
+State the goal as what the project is to do, not how it will be done, identifying the population, setting, and problem to be addressed.
 Examples are provided below; these are examples only and do not necessarily represent eligible projects under this RFGP.